krishaamer/green-filter-research/research/literature/fintech.md

 -   BlockChannel (2017)

--   Anon. (n.d.aj): Crypto investment clubs canceled
+-   Anon. (n.d.ai): Crypto investment clubs canceled

--   Anon. (n.d.ak): Crypto crop insurance
+-   Anon. (n.d.aj): Crypto crop insurance

 -   Social + NFTs - What would investing look like at the scale of 1 billion people